drwpow/pow.rs/src/pages/blog/on-startups.md

 I recently grabbed lunch with a former coworker to catch up, and was sad to hear the unhealthy working environment I left hadn’t improved much.
 As we talked, I realized I had strong opinions about what NOT to do having run on the early-stage hamster wheel 4 times now.
 While I am but a mere grunt—a pawn in the grand game of venture capital chess—I still have experiences of what didn’t work well from the ground-level perspective.
 Follow this advice if you want to fail, and fail spectacularly:

-## Go fast, in any direction
+## Change your fundamental values constantly

-I’ve said for years the main thing that stresses me out in a startup environment is _not_ the pivots, and taking wandering paths to reach a goal (that’s life!); it’s when the North Star is in a different hemisphere every quarter.
+I’ve said for years the main thing that stresses me out in a startup environment is _not_ the pivots, and taking wandering paths to reach a goal.
+It’s when the North Star is in a different hemisphere every quarter.
 The moment the fundamental vision and values change, you’ve lost.
 Combine that with no carrot, all stick from execs, trying to drive everybody at full speed while not having the courage to admit mistakes, and you have all the ingredients of the worst possible work environment.

 But more than that, let’s look at it from a customer perspective—_they know_.
 If you’ve ever had trouble breaking through to a market, it may have been your track record.
 They look at how likely you’re going to pull the rug on them.
 They can _see_ you’re trying to sell a 5-year product on a 2-year runway to them.
 Have some guts, and have conviction your product is worth staying the course for, and customers will respect that.
 And don’t blame them if they also want to wait you out, and see if you’ll even be around in a year or two.
 If your approach to solving a problem is worth it, you’ll dedicate all your resources to it, and in the process you’ll overtake the competition that’s one foot out, distracted trying to capture other markets when they haven’t even captured their first.